fxamacker/cbor/README.md

 All releases prioritize reliability to avoid crashes on decoding malformed CBOR data.
 See [Fuzzing and Coverage](#fuzzing-and-code-coverage).

+Features not in Go's standard library are usually not added.
+However, the __`toarray`__ struct tag in ugorji/go was too useful to ignore.
+It was added in v1.3 when a project mentioned they were using it with CBOR to save disk space.

 ## Features

 * Idiomatic API like `encoding/json`.